yohplala/oups/README.md

 pandas_df = pandas_df.reset_index()
 ```
 This only applies for pandas dataframes, as vaex ones have no row index.
 - Column multi-index can be recorded.
 Here again vaex has no support for column multi-index.
-But if your vaex dataframe comes from a pandas one, with column multi-index, you can expand it again at recording.
+But if your vaex dataframe comes from a pandas one initially with column multi-index, you can expand it again at recording.
 ```python
 # With 'vaex_df' created from a pandas dataframe with column multi-index.
 ps[idx] = {'cmidx_expand'=True}, vaex_df